DeViL303/MultiServer3-NautilusFork/README.md

    Only used for the older style xml based object catalogue and possibly for config bar too.
    Generally not really needed or used on 1.8x clients but there is still has support afaik

-- SDAT
+- SDAT:
    These are the same as BAR but with NPD encryption layer applied on top.
    Very fast to read too - Not much different to BAR as NPD layer is handled by the firmware on the fly This was the format generally used by retail Home from version 1.00 up to 1.81

-- SDAT SHARC
+- SDAT SHARC:
     Secure archive format brought in with version 1.82 to prevent hacking and piracy.
     Not really much point using this format anymore since AgentDark447 cracked it and released tools.

-- CORE SHARC
+- CORE SHARC:
     Format used for local COREDATA sharc files in the client pkg.
     Not really much point using this format anymore since AgentDark447 cracked it and released tools.

-- Config SHARC
+- Config SHARC:
     These are used for online mode configuration files pushed to client during initial connection.
     Retail 1.82+ needs these to be encrypted with this setting.
     These are the only type of sharc that is still needed in 2024